Updated May 30, 2021

-Tragedy interrupts our experience of time and launches us into a black space where pressures of life don’t exist.
+Tragedy interrupts our experience of time and launches us into a space where pressures of life don’t exist.
 If you’re experiencing this right now, you will come out of it, but it takes time.
 And since others will be feeling this way, it’s a time to be very careful about approaching people.

 However, I do think that there are ways to build your network during the pandemic.
 Here are some things you can do:

-1. Reach out to people, cautiously
+1. Reach out to people online

 I always advocate reaching out to people on LinkedIn or via email as a way to build your network.